top of page

 Members

-• Shamini Selvaratnam (Chair), Associate Director of International Climate and Clean Energy, Ocean Conservancy
+• Shamini Selvaratnam (Chair), Director of International Climate and Clean Energy, Ocean Conservancy

 • Susan Gourvenec, Royal Academy of Engineering, Chair in Emerging Technologies - Intelligent & Resilient Ocean Engineering